Face Everything And Rise

 They say the word ‘Fear’ can stand for two things: ‘Forget Everything And Run’ or ‘Face Everything And Rise’.

-Inner Leadership provides a step by step guide for how we can make it mean the second, by using stress and fear to make us stronger and more valuable.
+Inner Leadership gives us a step by step guide for how we can make it mean the second, by using fear to make us stronger and more valuable.

-There’s no one magic bullet to achieving this.
+There’s no silver bullet to achieving this.
 Instead we need to strengthen our abilities at seven key skills:

-- ‘Fear’ can also stand for ‘False Evidence Appearing Real’ so the second key skill is the ability to make clearer sense of the situation and notice the assumptions we might be making
+• ‘Fear’ can also stand for ‘False Evidence Appearing Real’ so the second key skill is the ability to make clearer sense of the situation and to spot the mistaken assumptions we might be making

 If we look back through our life we can probably remember a dozen times when we felt afraid: our first day at a new school, our first driving lesson, our first date, our first job.
-Each time this happened, behind the fear there was also an opportunity to learn and grow — if we stepped up.
+And every time this happened, behind the fear there was also an opportunity to learn and grow, if we stepped up.

-When we know what we most want to do, and learn the right skills and manage the risks, then even something as scary as riding a rodeo bull can become an adventure!
+Because when we find what we most want to do, and we learn the skills we need to inspire ourselves to do that, then even something as apparently terrifying as riding a rodeo bull can simply become an adventure

 This is another step to becoming antifragile.